Kaweees/kaweees.github.io/content/blog/uses.md

   - /posts/uses/
 ---

-> Getting closer to how your environment actualy works will only expland your
+> Getting closer to how your environment actualy works will only expand your
 > mind <br> — <cite>Michael B. Paulson, otherwise known as
 > [ThePrimeagen](https://www.youtube.com/@ThePrimeagen)</cite>